Yale-BIM/f21-assignments/assignment-3/README.md

     as in question III-2.

-- **III-5.** Modify your virtual_camera.py node so that instead of drawing the circle of the target with a fixed radius, it computes the radius of the projected target on the image and draws it based on how far the target is from the camera.
+- **III-5.** Modify your virtual_camera.py node so that instead of drawing a circle with a fixed radius for the target, it computes the outline of the target as seen by the camera and projects points on that outline onto the image.
+Note that the shape of the outline depends on the relative position of the target in the camera frame.

-    **a.** Add an internal node parameter to your virtual_camera.py program that allows you to change the radius of the target when the node is run.
+    **a.** Add an internal node parameter to your virtual_camera.py program that allows you to know the radius of the target when the node is run.
 For example:

     ```python
     # Example